 Heidi is a registered architect with more than 25 years of design and project management experience.
 She oversees the Collaborative’s design services, volunteer placement, and volunteer management.
 Before joining the Collaborative staff in 2001, she was senior project architect with Kling and Wallace Roberts & Todd LLC.
 She is an advisory board member of the Citizens Planning Institute and an active volunteer with Julia R. Masterman School, Temple Beth Zion Beth Israel, Brandeis University, and University of Pennsylvania Varsity Gymnastics.
 Heidi earned a Master of Architecture from Syracuse University and a BA in Psychology from Brandeis University.

-Robin is a registered architect with more than 20 years of experience in design and project management.
+Robin Kohles is Program Manager with the Community Design Collaborative.
+She is a registered architect with more than 20 years of experience in design and project management.
 Since 2010, she has managed Collaborative design services and educational programs to support neighborhood economic development and commercial corridor revitalization in Philadelphia.
 Previously, Robin was owner’s representative for Independence Charter School’s building relocation project and an architect with Bohlin Cywinski Jackson.
-She is an active volunteer with the SOSNA Grays Ferry Triangles Committee and the CCRA Education and Family Programming Committee.
+She is an active volunteer with the SOSNA Grays Ferry Triangles Committee and teaches an elective class on design at the Julia R. Masterman Laboratory and Demonstration School.
 A founder of the Collaborative, she received a Bachelor’s of Architecture from Carnegie Mellon University.

 Linda is a certified city planner with over 25 years of experience in community planning and outreach.
 Originally a volunteer with the Collaborative and on staff since 2001, Linda manages communications and educational services to raise public awareness about the Collaborative’s work and mission.
 Previously, she served as a community planner with the Philadelphia City Planning Commission and continues to be an advocate for special needs housing, historic preservation, and community gardening.
 Linda earned a Master of City and Regional Planning from Rutgers University and a BS in Architecture from the University of Virginia.